Controller#

 when started

-The set print precision on Controller block sets how many decimal places are shown when printing numbers on the controller’s screen.
+The set print precision on controller stack block sets how many decimal places are displayed when numbers are printed on the Controller screen.
+This setting applies to numbers printed after this block is used.

 Parameter